-- (1) The Council consists of the following members:

-- (a) the CEO;

-- (b) 2 radiation control officers;

-- (c) a person to represent the interests of the general public;

-- (d) up to 8 other members.
+- (1) The Council consists of the following members: - (a) the CEO; - (b) 2 radiation control officers; - (c) a person to represent the interests of the general public; - (ca) a person nominated by the Chief Minister of the Northern Territory; - (d) up to 8 other members. - (2) Each member, other than the CEO, is to be appointed by the Minister by written instrument.

-- (2) Each member, other than the CEO, is to be appointed by the Minister by written instrument. - (3) Before appointing a member, the Minister must consult the CEO in relation to the appointment. - (4) Before appointing a member, the Minister must consult such consumer groups and such environmental groups as the Minister considers appropriate. - (5) The Minister must not appoint a person as a member unless the Minister is satisfied that the person has expertise relevant to, or knowledge of, radiation protection or nuclear safety. - (6) The Minister must appoint a member to be the Chair of the Council. - (7) Each member, including the Chair, holds office on a part-time basis.
+- (3) Before appointing a member, the Minister must consult the CEO in relation to the appointment. - (4) Before appointing a member, the Minister must consult such consumer groups and such environmental groups as the Minister considers appropriate. - (5) The Minister must not appoint a person as a member unless the Minister is satisfied that the person has expertise relevant to, or knowledge of, radiation protection or nuclear safety. - (6) The Minister must appoint a member to be the Chair of the Council. - (7) Each member, including the Chair, holds office on a part-time basis.